-9 In SMOKE version 3.6.5, the options to specify sources for integration are expanded so that a user can specify the particular sources to include or exclude from integration, and there are settings to include or exclude all sources within a sector.
+12 In SMOKE version 3.5.1, the options to specify sources for integration are expanded so that a user can specify the particular sources to include or exclude from integration, and there are settings to include or exclude all sources within a sector.
 In addition, the error checking is significantly stricter for integrated sources.
 If a source is supposed to be integrated, but it is missing BAFM or VOC, SMOKE will now raise an error.

-10 These ratios and profiles are typically generated from the Speciation Tool when it is run with integration of a specified list of pollutants, for example BAFM.
+13 These ratios and profiles are typically generated from the Speciation Tool when it is run with integration of a specified list of pollutants, for example BAFM.

-NHAPEXCLUDE file.
+emissions, then the sector is considered fully integrated and does not need a NHAPEXCLUDE file.
 If on the other hand, certain sources do not have the necessary HAPs, then an NHAPEXCLUDE file must be provided based on the evaluation of each source's pollutant mix.
 EPA considered CAP-HAP integration for all sectors and developed "integration criteria" for some of them.

-The process of partial integration for BAFM is illustrated in Figure 3-3 and means that the BAFM records in the input inventories do not need to be removed from any sources in a partially integrated sector because SMOKE does this automatically using the INVTABLE configuration.
+The process of partial integration for BAFM means that the BAFM records in the input inventories do not need to be removed from any sources in a partially integrated sector because SMOKE does this automatically using the INVTABLE configuration.
 For EBAFM integration, this process is identical to that shown in the figure except for the addition of ethanol (E) to the list of subtracted HAP pollutants.
 For full integration, the process would be very similar except that the NHAPEXCLUDE file would not be used and all sources in the sector would be integrated.